 (formerly Tracy Rifle & Pistol v.
 Harris)

 Case Status: In July 2015, the district court denied a request to prohibit enforcement while the case proceeds.
-That decision was appealed, and in February 2016, the 9th Circuit upheld the lower court’s order within two weeks of oral arguments.
-Cross-motions for summary judgment have been submitted in the district court.
+That decision was appealed, and in February 2016 the 9th Circuit upheld the lower court’s order within two weeks of oral arguments.
+Cross-motions for summary judgment have been filed in the district court.

 What's Next: Awaiting a decision from the District Court on the cross-motions for summary judgment.

 What's Next: The City has agreed to pay NSSF over $400,000 in legal fees.

 NSSF v.
 California: State Court challenge to California's microstamping requirements

 Case Status: In December 2016, the California Court of Appeal issued a ruling in favor of NSSF, allowing the lawsuit to proceed in the lower court.
 But in June 2018, the California Supreme Court reversed, upholding the trial court’s judgment in favor of the State.

 What's Next: NSSF in July 2018 petitioned the California Supreme Court to rehear the case.
 A decision on that petition is currently pending.